DGLAP evolution at N$^3$LO with the $\texttt{Candia}$ algorithm: Results

 In this section, we present the numerical results from the N$^3$LO algorithm implemented in \texttt{Candia-v2} for solutions to the DGLAP evolution equations with aN$^3$LO splitting functions.
 To facilitate benchmarking, we utilize the initial conditions given in Sec.~4.4 of Ref.~\cite{Dittmar:2005ed} at the initial scale of $\mu^2_0=2$ GeV$^2$ and evolve the PDFs in the VFNS up to $\mu_F^2 = 10^4$ GeV$^2$.
 The values of the heavy-quark masses in the pole-mass approximation are set as $m_c=\mu_0$, $m_b=4.5$ GeV, and $m_t=175$ GeV.
 For the aN$^3$LO splitting functions, we use the approximations in Refs.~\cite{Davies:2022ofz,Moch:2021qrk,Falcioni:2023luc,Falcioni:2023vqq,Moch:2023tdj,Falcioni:2024xyt,Falcioni:2024qpd} while for those at NNLO, we use the approximations in Refs.~\cite{Moch:2004pa,Vogt:2004mw} for a fast evaluation.
 The 3-loop OMEs for heavy-quark threshold conditions beyond NNLO with single mass are included as in Refs.~\cite{Ablinger:2025joi,Ablinger:2024xtt}.
 In particular, we utilize the \texttt{libome}~\cite{Ablinger:2025joi,libome} publicly available \texttt{C++} libraries for their numerical representation in terms of precise local overlapping series expansion.
 For the 2-loop OMEs, we use the analytical expressions computed in Refs.~\cite{Buza:1995ie,Buza:1996wv}.

 In Table~\ref{tab:n3lo_evolution_results}, we report the output results of \texttt{Candia-v2} at aN$^3$LO at an evolution scale $\mu_F$ of 100 GeV, obtained with the approximate kernels discussed above.
-The evolution is performed by using a logarithmic $x$-grid with 2000 grid points while each gaussian quadrature integration uses 50 gaussian points.
-We use $s=20$ iterations in both the NS and singlet sectors, and choose the truncation index $\kappa=30$ for the truncated solution in the singlet sector.
+The evolution is performed by using a grid split into three parts: a region from $x=10^{-5}$ to $x=0.1$ distributed logarithmically, a region from $x=0.1$ to $x=0.9$ distributed linearly, and a region from $x=0.9$ to $x=1.0$ distributed quadratically, with points packed towards large-$x$.
+The regions were filled with 200, 100, and 50 points respectively.
+We also used $s=20$ iterations in the NS and singlet sectors, and chose a truncation index of $\kappa=20$.
+Lastly, the convolutions were split into the same regions as above, each using 50 Gaussian points, with appropriate mappings (logarithmic, linear, and quadratic) in the corresponding regions.
 The results exhibit negligible variation with this parameter choice.

-In Fig.~\ref{fig:ratios1}, we illustrate N$^3$LO/NNLO PDF ratios in the VFNS scheme with heavy-quark matching conditions at N$^3$LO, while in Fig.~\ref{fig:ratios2} the same PDF ratios are illustrated with matching conditions at NNLO, with the $A_{ij}^{(2)}$ OMEs only, as in Refs.~\cite{Karlberg:2025hxk}.
+In Fig.~\ref{fig:ratios1}, we illustrate N$^3$LO/NNLO PDF ratios in the VFNS scheme with heavy-quark matching conditions at N$^3$LO, while in Fig.~\ref{fig:ratios2} the same PDF ratios are illustrated with matching conditions at NNLO, with the $A_{ij}^{(2)}$ OMEs only, as in Refs.~\cite{Karlberg:2026kte}.
 This allows for a separate assessment of impact from the splitting functions and OMEs.
 In particular, in Fig.~\ref{fig:ratios1} we observe an increase of approximately $6\%$ in the $c_+$ distribution in the $10^{-2}\lesssim x \lesssim 0.1$ range, and an increase of approximately $2.5\%$ in the $b_+$ combination in the $10^{-3}\lesssim x \lesssim 0.1$.